Content11 min read

 Write the body

-If every top result includes a comparison table, include one.
+Include every element searchers expect.
+If every top-ranking result includes a comparison table, yours needs one too.
 If they all have a "common mistakes" section, include one.
-Missing expected elements = incomplete content = lower rankings.
+Missing expected elements makes your content feel incomplete, which translates to lower rankings.

 Step 4: On-page SEO (don't overthink)